Josef-Friedrich/mscxyz/docs/cli.rst

                             https://musescore.org/en/handbook/4/file-export.
 MuseScore
                             must be installed and the script must know the location of the binary file.

-    clean:
-      Clean and reset the formating of the "*.mscx" file

-      -Y <file>, --style-file <file>
-                            Load a "*.mss" style file and include the contents of this file.

     meta:
       Deal with meta data informations stored in the MuseScore file.
 MuseScore can store meta data informations in different places: